 around a single contemporary or historical painting.

-Paint Club was founded by artists Rebecca Fortnum (now at the Royal College of Art), Jeffrey Dennis (Chelsea College of
+Paint Club was founded by artists Rebecca Fortnum (now at Glasgow School of Art), Jeffrey Dennis (Chelsea College of

 Arts), Mick Finch (Central St Martins), Dereck Harris (Wimbledon College of Arts) and Daniel Sturgis

 Paint Club has inspired the formation of similar groupings and events in the East of England (Paint Club East), in Leeds and in Ireland.